-- the reason for the disruption - how long the disruption is expected to last - · a description of any available alternative facilities, services or resources
+- The reason for the disruption; - How long the disruption is expected to last; - A description of any available alternative facilities, services or resources.

 All disruptions to accessibility services must be reported to the Facilities Department so that a notice of temporary disruption can be issued.
 Disruptions of a serious or prolonged nature must be reported to the Government Relations and Communications department.
-Notices of Temporary Disruption may be:
+Notices of temporary disruption may be:

-- Posted in large print in key areas of the hospital, such as at public entrances and on service counters, as determined by Government Relations and Communications. - Posted on SHN's public website (if public disruption) or communicated via intranet or email (if internal disruption) so staff are aware and can appropriately guide individuals with disabilities to alternative services, if available. - Issued to the local media through news releases in the case of serious and longer term disruptions in accessibility services. - · Notices communicating a temporary disruption to SHN service will be in: - a.
-English, Tamil and Chinese - b. suggested use of Arial font style - c. at least 24-font size - d. high contrast colours such as black and white and easy to read
+- Posted in large print in key areas of the hospital, such as at public entrances and on service counters, as determined by Government Relations and Communications: - Posted on SHN's public website (if public disruption) or communicated via Sharepoint or email (if internal disruption) so staff are aware and can appropriately guide individuals with disabilities to alternative services, if available: - Issued to the local media through news releases in the case of serious and longer-term disruptions in accessibility services; - Notices communicating a temporary disruption to SHN service will be in: - English, Tamil and Chinese - 2.
+Suggested use of Arial font style - At least 24-font size - 4.
+High contrast colours such as black and white and easy to read